 Threat Assessment: Psychologists provide mental health input to school threat assessment teams in assessing and resolving threats of violence against school staff and students.

-Eligibility Team: Psychologists present psychological evaluation findings and assist the eligibility team in determining whether students qualifies for special education and Section 504 services.
+Eligibility Team: Psychologists present psychological evaluation findings and assist the eligibility team in determining whether students qualify for special education and Section 504 services.

-Student Support Team: Psychologists serve on school intervention teams (Unified Mental Health Team, Pupil Services Student Support Team) to promote school-wide, group, or individual behavioral and social-emotional interventions to support children and youth.
+Problem Solving Team: Psychologists serve on school intervention teams (Unified Mental Health Team, Pupil Services Student Support Team) to promote individual behavioral and social-emotional interventions to support children.

-Child Study Team: Psychologists serve on the Child Study Team to review records and other performance evidence in order to make recommendations to meet educational and behavioral needs of general education students and assist in determining whether a student is suspected of having an educational disability and in need of an evaluation.
+Referral Review Team: Psychologists serve on the Referral Review Team to review records and other performance evidence to assist in determining whether a student is suspected of having an educational disability and in need of an evaluation.